 Keep in mind the following CNAME configuration limitations.
 Specifically:

-- Free TLS incompatibility.
-You can't add a CNAME record for a free TLS hostname.
-Free TLS uses a shared domain name, which does not support use with your own domain name.
+- Shared TLS hostname incompatibility.
+You can't add a CNAME record for a shared TLS hostname.

 - Apex domain incompatibility.
 You can't use a CNAME record if you plan to use Fastly on your apex domain (e.g.,